THIS IS THE 2016 VERSION OF THIS STORY – CLICK HERE FOR THE 2020 EDITION

 PRIME SUSPECT– BEFORE any of this became something resembling a pop-culture phenomenon, there was Helen Mirren as Detective Chief Inspector Jane Tennyson taking on the worst crimes the Greater London area had to tackle.
 She was smart, she was tough, she looked great in her blouses, she got into a lot of mental face-offs with both criminals and (male) co-workers and without her we’d probably still be stuck in a world where female detectives were just mere sidekicks.
 Watch the original, and skip the Maria Bello hat fiasco American network TV tried to shove down our throats a few seasons back.
 AVAILABLE ON: Instant Netflix, Amazon, and AcornTV

-THE FALL (SEASON 2 PREMIERES JANUARY 16TH!!!) – Gillian Anderson does a great job of creating yet another iconic detective that, if this show takes off after first season (and it should), will maybe help us all not think of her as Agent Dana Scully 4ever.
+THE FALL – Gillian Anderson does a great job of creating yet another iconic detective that, if this show takes off after first season (and it should), will maybe help us all not think of her as Agent Dana Scully 4ever.
 Set in Northern Ireland, it follows her Stella Gibson, who tries to track down a murderer and stalker of women before time runs out.
 The interesting turn here is that we meet the killer as fast as we meet Stella, and while his identity never being in question (at least to the viewer) could have been a downfall of the show, the cat-and-mouse dynamic that emerges from it is palpably nail-biting.
-Casting bonus: the killer is played by the very handsome Jamie Dornan, who is about to star in the movie adaptation of “50 Shades of Gray” making female viewers uncomfortable on several levels: dread, yes, but also feeling unavoidably attracted to someone who is not just bad for you, but legitimately dangerous.
+Casting bonus: the killer is played by the very handsome Jamie Dornan, the star of “50 Shades of Gray” (he made this WAY before) making female viewers uncomfortable on several levels: dread, yes, but also feeling unavoidably attracted to someone who is not just bad for you, but legitimately dangerous.
 AVAILABLE ON: Instant Netflix.

 SCOTT & BAILEY – While women police officers are not that rare on TV these days, it is nice to see a police office where the senior officers are majority female.
 Scott & Bailey are partners, solving some pretty messed up murders and dealing with their equally messy private lives (the messiness of which ranges from adultery to YES, MURDER EVEN IN THAT ASPECT OF THEIR EXISTENCE) but the true show stealer here is Amelia Bullmore as their DCI Gill Murray.
 Fast talking, hilarious and very non-nonsense, she is one of those characters you wish existed on every show.
 AVAILABLE ON: Hulu